Non-Compete Agreement Lawyer

 Because of the perils of non-compete agreements, it is always far better to consult with an attorney before making your move, rather than after.
 We have often found that, upon close examination, a non-compete agreement may not be as airtight as it might first seem.
 We have also at times been able to negotiate an employee out of his non-compete agreement.

-As the partners at Schall & Barasch, we have been involved in some of the most cutting-edge litigation in the State of New Jersey involving non-compete agreements, including the case of Maw v.
+Attorney Patricia Barasch has been involved in some of the most cutting-edge litigation in the State of New Jersey involving non-compete agreements, including the case of Maw v.
 Advanced Clinical Communications, Inc, which centered on the issue of an employee’s right of refuse to sign a non-compete agreement without the fear of losing her job.

 The Do’s and Don’ts of Leaving Your Current Employer Where You’ve Signed a Non-Compete Agreement